B-26 "Yankee Clipper" Serial Number 40-1521

 Mission History

-Took off from Woodstock Airfield near Townsville bound for 7-Mile Drome near Port Moresby to stage for the group's first combat mission planned against Lae.
+On August 7, 1942 took off from Woodstock Airfield near Townsville on a flight bound for 7 Mile Drome near Port Moresby to stage for the group's first combat mission planned against Lae.
+Aboard as a passenger was war correspondent Vern Haugland of the Associated Press (AP).

 Over the Coral Sea a half hour from their destination the flight encountered bad weather.
-This bomber and B-26 "Dixie" 40-1496attempted to fly above the weather, but the entire New Guinea area covered in cloud.
-Both bombers became separated from each other and both were lost.
+This bomber and B-26 "Dixie" 40-1496 attempted to fly above the weather, but the entire New Guinea area was covered in clouds.
+Both bombers became separated from each other and lost.
+After dark and low on fuel, the crew bailed out over Mount Suckling, about 110 miles east-north-east of Port Moresby.
+Pilot Seffern was the last to bail out.

 Rescue of the Crew